About Galapagos

 Money-Saving Tips:

-1. Travel Off-Season: Visit in the shoulder seasons (May, September, October) for lower prices and fewer crowds.
+- Travel Off-Season: Visit during shoulder seasons (April to June, September to November) for lower prices and fewer crowds.

-3. Eat Local: Opt for street food and local eateries for cheaper meals.
+- Eat Like a Local: Opt for street food and local eateries to save on dining expenses.

-- Booking Timing: Secure accommodation and tours at least 3-6 months in advance for better rates.
+- Booking Timing: Book flights and accommodation 3-6 months in advance for the best deals.

 Local Payment Customs and Tipping Practices:

-- Tipping: Tipping is not mandatory but appreciated.
-10% is customary in restaurants.
+- Tipping is not mandatory in Ecuador but is appreciated.
+A 10% tip at restaurants and for tour guides is standard.

 Hidden Costs: